neba378/Go_Tasks/task_manager_with_db_and_auth/docs/api_documentation.md

 **Introduction**
 The Task Management REST API is designed to manage tasks within a system.
 It supports operations such as creating, updating, retrieving, and deleting tasks.
 It also handles user registration and login, utilizing JWT for user authentication.
 There are two types of users: Normal users and Admins.
 Admins have additional privileges, such as activating/deactivating users and registering other admins.
 A middleware using JWT ensures that users have appropriate access based on their roles.

+# Summary of Clean Architecture Usage
+**Main Components**
+1. Entities (Domain Layer)

+* `Domain/domain.go`: Defines the core domain models, including entities such as Task and User.
+This layer contains the fundamental business logic and entities, which are agnostic to any frameworks or external systems.

+2. Use Cases (Application Layer)

+* `Usecases/task_usecases.go`: Contains the application-specific business rules for managing tasks.
+Implements use cases such as creating, updating, and retrieving tasks.
+* `Usecases/user_usecases.go`: Contains the application-specific business rules for managing users.
+Implements use cases such as user registration, login, and role management.

+3. Interface Adapters (Adapter Layer)

+* `Delivery/handler/task_handler.go`: Provides HTTP handlers for managing tasks.
+These handlers interact with the TaskUsecase to perform actions and return responses.
+* `Delivery/handler/user_handler.go`: Provides HTTP handlers for user management.
+These handlers interact with the UserUsecase to perform actions and return responses.
+* `Delivery/routers/router.go`: Configures the API routes and links them to the appropriate handlers.
+This layer adapts the routing configuration to the handlers.

+4. Frameworks and Drivers (Infrastructure Layer)

+`Infrastructure/auth_middleWare.go`: Implements middleware for JWT authentication and authorization.
+Ensures that routes are protected and only accessible by authorized users.
+* `Infrastructure/jwt_service.go`: Contains Functions to generate and validate JWT tokens.
+* `Infrastructure/password_service.go`: Contains Functions for hashing and comparing passwords to ensure secure storage of user credentials.
+* `Repositories/task_repository.go`: Handles data access for tasks, including CRUD operations with the database.
+* `Repositories/user_repository.go`: Handles data access for users and admins.

 **System Requirements**

 - Go 1.22 or higher